-During the first hour or so the park is open, Indiana Jones cast members often employ a line management technique known as stacking.
-Simply stated, they allow the line for Indiana Jones to form outside of the attraction, leaving the cavernous inside queuing area virtually empty.
+During the first hour or so the park is open, Indiana Jones cast members often employ a line-management technique known as stacking.
+Simply stated, they allow the line for Indiana Jones to form outside the attraction, leaving the cavernous inside queuing area virtually empty.
 Guests, of course, assume that the attraction is packed to the gills and that the outside line is overflow.
 Naturally, this discourages guests from getting in line.
 The reality is that the wait is not nearly as bad as it looks, and that it is probably as short as it will be all day.
 If you arrive in the park early and the Indiana Jones line appears huge, have the rest of your party get in line while you enter Indiana Jones through the attraction exit and check out the inside queue.
 If it is empty or sparsely populated, stacking is being practiced.
 Join your party in line and enjoy the attraction; your wait will be comparatively short.
-If the inside queue is bumper to bumper, try Indiana Jones later or use Fastpass or the single-rider line.
+If the inside queue is bumper to bumper, try Indiana Jones later or use FastPass or the single-rider line.
 Stacking is also sometimes practiced during the hour just before the park closes.

 This chart shows you roughly how long you'll wait for Indiana Jones Adventure when you visit on a day with a given Disneyland Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Indiana Jones Adventure Wait Times.